trixi-framework/Trixi.jl/docs/src/overview.md

 [examples](https://github.com/trixi-framework/Trixi.jl/blob/main/examples)
 folder.

-Trixi uses the method of lines.
+Trixi uses the method of lines, i.e., the full space-time discretization is separated into two steps;
+the spatial semidiscretization is performed at first and the resulting ODE system is solved numerically using a suitable time integration method.
 Thus, the main ingredients of an elixir designed to solve a PDE numerically are the spatial semidiscretization and the time integration scheme.